GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 Packets containing those frames are considered in-flight and count toward congestion control limits as described in {{RFC9002}}.
 MC_ACK frames are treated the same as ACK frames for congestion control and loss recovery purposes and do not make a packet ack-eliciting and thus a packet containing only them does not count as in-flight.

-The server maintains a full view of the traffic received by the client via the MC_ACK ({{channel-ack-frame}}) frames and ACK frames it receives, and can detect loss experienced by the client.
+The server uses MC_ACK and ACK frames as feedback about traffic received by the client and can use that feedback to infer loss.
 Under sustained persistent loss that exceeds server-configured thresholds, the server SHOULD instruct the client to leave channels as appropriate to avoid having the client continue to see sustained persistent loss.

 Under sustained persistent loss that exceeds client-configured thresholds, the client SHOULD reduce its Max Rate and tell the server via MC_LIMITS frames, which also will result in the server instructing the client to leave channels until the client's aggregate rate is below its advertised Max Rate.